 Explore Lincoln City is currently monitoring local restaurants and the services they are offering at this time.
 Check the most up-to-date list.

 Lincoln City lodging properties were allowed to reopen on June 1.
 Businesses must have applied to demonstrate they can meet all of the reopening requirements.
-During Phase 1, rooms will remain empty for at least 24 hours after each stay with thorough cleaning protocols in place.
-Additionally, there will be no active room servicing during guest stays.
+During Phase 1, lodging properties might offer fewer services and allow for extra cleaning protocols.

 Counties continuing to meet the prerequisites may be able to enter Phase 2.
 The goal is to further expand gathering size, allow some office work, plus begin to allow visitation to congregate care.
 Specifics are still being worked out and will be based on data collected in Phase 1.
-At this time, Lincoln County has not applied for Phase 2, which is set to go into effect September 29, 2020 provided all qualification criteria have been met.
+Lincoln County has applied and approved for Phase 2, which is set to go into effect September 29, 2020 provided all qualification criteria have been met.